blabla1337/skf-flask/skf/markdown/knowledge_base/75-knowledge_base--The_possible_risks_to_the_application_must_be_documented.--.md

 **Solution:**

-Create a section in the documentation of the project that defines the information that will be stored, where and how.
+Create a section in the documentation of the project that defines the information that will be stored.
+This makes it easier to make estimations about critical parts of your application which deserve extra attention.